 - Create a clear visual consistency and language in a new rollout with pulled-back placements and a more integrated experience by combining rewards home and user profile.

 - Create a self-service screen in-app that outlines current credits/earnings and the history of all related activity to alleviate calls

 We moved to a 4 tier program and created new names and colors that aligned with our brand refresh.
 Each tier introduced new benefits to entice users to keep spending!

 -Rewards has a prominent placement on home page and is integrated with user's profile to create a personalized feel to the program.
 Rewards level is shown with splash of color with large callouts for current rewards and earn progress.

 -Rewards history clearly outlines the stamps and credits a user has as well as a full list of activity showing earn, burn and expiration and links to related order details.

 -Challenges are a way to gamify the experience and keep users engaged between purchases.
 Challenges come with digital badges and can also be attached to bonus stamps

 Rewards Messaging During Purchases (App)

-With scaled back funnel placements for initial launch, we kept a place to apply credits in checkout and then simple callouts for earn progress, level jumps and reaching rewards post purchase.
+With scaled-back funnel placements for the initial launch, we kept a place to apply credits in checkout and then added simple callouts for earn progress, level jumps and reaching rewards post-purchase.